How much labor pain should you expect during labor when you have an epidural? Should you expect to be pain-free?

 Most often a tube is left in that can infuse the medication to allow for continuous pain management.

 How does the epidural work?

-An anesthesiologist puts medication in that numbs the nerves and takes away the pain.
+Basically, an anesthesiologist puts medication in that numbs the nerves and takes away the pain.

 How much pain does the epidural take away?